 Autumn Budget 2025: UK Tax Changes Explained - What You'll Actually Pay

-Chancellor Rachel Reeves delivered the Autumn Budget 2025 on November 26, introducing £26 billion in tax changes by 2029-30.
-No sugar-coating here: most people will pay more tax, but the methods are subtle—frozen thresholds, new property charges, and increased rates on savings and dividends.
+Chancellor Rachel Reeves delivered the Autumn Budget 2025 on November 26, 2025, setting out a multi-year package of tax changes.
+No sugar-coating here: most people will pay more tax over time, but the methods are subtle—frozen thresholds, new property charges, and targeted rate changes on savings and dividends.

 Here's what actually matters to your take-home pay.